-Based upon a hypothetical triggering date of December 31, 2010, the quantifiable benefits for Messrs.
-Andrew Reddick, Robert Jones and Peter Clemens upon a termination/change of control would have been as set forth the table below:
+Based upon a hypothetical triggering date of December 31, 2011, the quantifiable benefits for Messrs.
+Robert Jones and Peter Clemens upon a termination/change of control would have been as set forth the table below and the actual benefits earned by Mr. Reddick at his death (excluding payment for 11 days of accrued vacation) are set forth in the table below.